 When it rains, your windows are more likely to fog up due to an increase in the humidity.
 Most cars’ ventilation systems have settings that can reduce this type of fogging on the interior of the windows and windshield.

 The condensation will not go away until you’ve balanced the temperature inside and outside of the car.
 To warm up your car, turn the blower to the windshield and turn down the air conditioner to the lowest setting possible.
 This will increase the temperature on the inside of the glass.
 If that doesn’t work, you may have to turn on the heater for a few seconds.

 The fog on the inside of your windshield should go away quickly once you hit the right balance of temperature.
 However, if it does not, you should pull over and wait until you can see again before you drive.

 Rainy day car accidents can be stressful.
 Not only is your car damaged, but you must stand in the rain to swap information and wait for the police to arrive.
 Let Staver Accident Injury Lawyers, P.C. reduce the stress in your next steps.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We will handle the insurance claim and help you throughout the personal injury process.
 Call us today at (312) 236-2900 or use our online contact form.